Normalitan/Brain-Tumor-Attempt/README.md

 - Jupyter Notebook

 ## Acknowledgements
-This project is based on an altered data set thanks to the following: https://www.kaggle.com/datasets/gonzalorecioc/brain-tumor-images-with-tumor-location-coordinates/data
+This project is based on an altered data set thanks to the following individial: https://www.kaggle.com/datasets/gonzalorecioc/brain-tumor-images-with-tumor-location-coordinates/data
 ---